johnlam1968/option_chain_builder/README.md

 2. The script will retrieve option chain data for the specified symbol (default: "SPX") and save the Contract IDs to a CSV file named `option_chain_dataset.csv`.

-## Files

-- `config.py`: Configuration file for the API client.
-- `api_client.py`: Handles interactions with the IBKR API.
-- `data_loader.py`: Retrieves and processes option chain data.
-- `main.py`: Entry point of the application.
-- `README.md`: This file.